bassinfo/bassinfo.github.io/_posts/2020-06-26-scale-patterns.markdown

 # Update

 My [previous diagrams]({% post_url 2018-12-27-scale-patterns %}) were how I learnt neck positions but probably not exactly how I actually use them.
 Seems the main difference is addition of *Position 6* which is like an up-side-down *Position 2*.
-Along with the insertion *Position 1* while shifting one down to *Position 0*.
+Along with the insertion of *Position 1* while shifting one down to *Position 0*.

 # Exercises